Lucy Ellen Guernsey: Family

 Lucy and her sister Clara were daughters of James T. and Electra Guernsey.
 Her father, James, was a Rochester-area businessman and philanthropist who helped build up his community of western New York in both a cultural and moral fashion.
 In addition to his business ventures, he was largely responsible for introducing horticulture into the area.
 James was also known as an anti-slavery activist long before the abolitionist movement gained traction in the North, but among the community he was best known as a friend of the Native Americans.
 Among the famous Seneca chiefs he befriended, he was most intimate with Red Jacket and Cornplanter.
 When Lucy and Clara were young, her father invited twenty or thirty Seneca braves to stay in their house.
 This had a profound impact on Clara’s development, as she later went on to write about the Seneca tribes, aid them during a food shortage, and become a daughter of a local tribe.
-Although Lucy didn’t have as deep of a connection to the Seneca’s later in life, she was also a great friend like her father.
+Although Lucy didn’t have as deep of a connection to the Senecas later in life, she was also a great friend like her father.